lunarmodules/Penlight/docs/penlight.md

     List._name = "List"
     List._class = List

 The 'load-on-demand' strategy helps to modularize the library.
-If there are a lot of modules, then the user has to keep track of where things are defined, that `Map` is in `pl.class` but `MultiMap` is in `pl.classx`.
 Especially for more casual use, `require 'pl'` is a good compromise between convenience and modularity.

+In this current version, I have generally reduced the amount of trickery involved.
+Previously, `Map` was defined in `pl.class`; now it is sensibly defined in `pl.Map`; `pl.class` only contains the basic class mechanism (and returns that function.)
+For consistency, `List` is returned directly by  `require 'pl.List'` (note the uppercase 'L'),  Also, the amount of module dependencies in the non-core libraries like `pl.config` have been reduced.

 ### Defining what is Callable

 'utils.lua' exports `function_arg` which is used extensively throughout Penlight.
 It defines what is meant by 'callable'.
 Obviously true functions are immediately passed back.
 But what about strings?
 The first option is that it represents an operator in 'operator.lua', so that '<' is just an alias for `operator.lt`.

 We then check whether there is a _function factory_ defined for the metatable of the value.

-In Penlight, the list comprehensions module registers itself as the function factory for strings, so that `map('x^2 for x',a)` can work (it operates on the rows of a 2D array).
-It is true that strings can be made callable, but in practice this turns out to be a cute but dubious idea, since _all_ strings share the same metatable.
-A common programming error is to pass the wrong kind of object to a function, and it's better to get a nice clean 'attempting to call a string' message rather than some obscure trace from the bowels of your library.
+(It is true that strings can be made callable, but in practice this turns out to be a cute but dubious idea, since _all_ strings share the same metatable.
+A common programming error is to pass the wrong kind of object to a function, and it's better to get a nice clean 'attempting to call a string' message rather than some obscure trace from the bowels of your library.)

 The other module that registers a function factory is `pl.func`.
 Placeholder expressions cannot be directly calleable, and so need to be instantiated and cached in as efficient way as possible.